 This was not an issue within ancient Kemetic society.
 How can I know this?
 Simply by understanding their myths and the symbolism they left behind in the pyramids and temples.
 They tell us the ancient Africans worldview and cosmology.

 In Ancient Kemet everything that is created was from one source and of the same substance as that source.
 No matter how many different things look they are still that same source in a different form.
+That’s how it was ORIGINALLY taught before it was changed by the Greek Gnostics who gave the idea to Roman Christians.

 within the Kemetic framework, you and God are of the same substance just a different magnitude.
 You are a drop in the ocean that is God and an ocean is a multitude of drops.
 This is a good analogy of how the Kemetians thought about our connection to God.